sahilagrawal007/HindiNER/README.md

 ## Features
 - Audio upload or path-based transcription (fallback to `final_transcription.txt` if available)
 - Hindi spell-check pass with lightweight common corrections
-- CRF-based NER with inline tagged output and a dataframe of entities
+- XLM-RoBERTa-based NER with inline tagged output and a dataframe of entities
 - Entity counts summary for quick inspection

 ## Requirements